Saving Throw: Legrand Legacy: Tale of the Fatebounds (Switch)

 From the beginning, Legrand Legacy loves to drop keyword-encrusted excerpts on you constantly, and it could really benefit from a compendium like those found in the Dragon Age titles.
 Often, party members will refer to people, places, or events by a specific term, but won’t really explain their meaning until a later point.
 There are also situations in group discussions where your team will begin to discuss a certain important topic, only to save the fleshing out of some of the terms within for later – because of “time.”
 I want to care about this world you built, but not if I have to make my own mini-encyclopedia to keep things straight.

 Even when context is added, it isn’t always enough to make you really care about the people and/or the situation at hand.
-What starts out as decent distinction between your various party members ends up blurring together when they end up not really going anywhere beyond those base differences.
+What starts out as a decent distinction between your various party members ends up blurring together when they end up not really going anywhere beyond those base differences.
 There are certainly twists and turns to be experienced, but many of them can be seen from a mile away.
 There is a lot of dialogue to sift through and, unfortunately, some conversations feel as if they’re going in circles.
 There’s one spot where you’ll come across some people that don’t trust you, and they literally say that “they don’t trust you” a dozen or more times before you get anywhere in the discussion.

 I’m all for meaty dialogue sequences – Dragon Quest Builders 2 comes to mind immediately – but only if they are well written and actually add something to the experience – again, Dragon Quest Builders 2.
-I reference Builders not to smear an obviously lower budget title – they aren’t even in the same realm as far as budget and manpower goes – I’m simply stating that cutting down on the dialogue fluff would have went a long way in making the sequences more enjoyable, at least for me.
+I reference Builders not to smear an obviously lower budget title – they aren’t even in the same realm as far as budget and manpower goes – I’m simply stating that cutting down on the dialogue fluff would have gone a long way in making the sequences more enjoyable, at least for me.

 Beyond the main narrative lies a decent amount of side quests.
 While their rewards often pay off, they lack inspiration.
 Many side quests require you to pay lots of money up front in order to progress – something which is especially difficult to swallow early on, and will be discussed in detail later – rather than having you follow a truly interesting subplot.
 The few quests that are actually combat-oriented are sometimes designed around your party being a much higher level than when the task becomes available, and this is even obvious with some of the item-based “scavenger hunt” objectives.
 Backtracking is somewhat of a non-issue thanks to the fast travel system, but beware that many quests will have you trotting the globe in order to complete them, and there is little fulfillment to be gained from the endeavor outside of its rewards.